pantheon-systems/wp-saml-auth/README.md

       scaffold-config      Scaffold a configuration filter to customize WP SAML Auth usage.

 Use `wp help saml-auth <command>` to learn more about each command.

+**Note:** The `scaffold-config` command generates a configuration function with default values.
+The `simplesamlphp_autoload` option is not included in the scaffolded output because the plugin auto-detects SimpleSAMLphp installations.
+Only add this option manually if SimpleSAMLphp is in a non-standard location.

 ## Contributing ##